onfoot/homebridge-shelly-switch/README.md

 # homebridge-shelly-switch

 `homebridge-shelly-switch` is a [Homebridge](https://github.com/nfarina/homebridge) plugin you can use to control your Shelly 1 in-wall switch.
-I've had it with only Shelly's CoAP not working so made a HTTP-only plugin.
+I've had it with only Shelly's CoAP not working so I made a purely HTTP plugin.
+The configuration is a bit more cumbersome, but there's no magic, just pure HTTP calls to the Switch and the other way around.

 ## Installation